-- 1. Where climatic conditions have made it necessary in certain wine-growing zones of the Union, the Member States concerned may allow to supplement the natural alcoholic strength by volume of fresh grapes, grape must, grape must in fermentation, new wine still in fermentation and wine obtained from wine grape varieties classifiable according to Article 81. - 2.
-The increase in natural alcoholic strength by volume shall be achieved by means of the oenological practices referred to in Section B and shall not exceed the following limits: - (a) 3 % volume in wine-growing zone A; - (b) 2 % volume in wine-growing zone B; - (c) 1,5 % volume in wine-growing zones C. - 3.
-In years when climatic conditions have been exceptionally unfavourable, Member States may request that the limit(s) laid down in point 2 be raised by 0,5 %.
-In response to such a request, the Commission under the powers as referred to in Article 91 shall adopt the implementing act as soon as possible.
-The Commission shall endeavour to take a decision within four weeks after the request has been submitted.
+- Where climatic conditions have made it necessary in certain wine-growing zones of the Union, the Member States concerned may allow to supplement the natural alcoholic strength by volume of fresh grapes, grape must, grape must in fermentation, new wine still in fermentation and wine obtained from wine grape varieties classifiable according to Article 81.

+- 2. The increase in natural alcoholic strength by volume shall be achieved by means of the oenological practices referred to in Section B and shall not exceed the following limits:

+- (a) 3 % volume in wine-growing zone A;

+- (b) 2 % volume in wine-growing zone B;

+- (c) 1,5 % volume in wine-growing zones C.

+3. In years when climatic conditions have been exceptionally unfavourable, the limit(s) laid down in point 2 may be raised by 0,5 % by the Member States as an exception for the regions concerned.
+Member States shall notify the Commission of any such increase.